-- 3 Press [Alt+S] to turn off shading and make it easier to chain the part. - 4 Select the thread point to the left of the part as the first toolpath chain. - 5 Select the lower purple contour to the right of the green point.
+- 1. In the Wirepaths tab, choose 4 Axis. - 2.
+Press [Alt+S] to turn off shading and make it easier to chain the part. - 3.
+Select the thread point to the left of the part as the first toolpath chain.

+4. Select the lower purple contour to the right of the green point.
 The chain start arrow should be at the point.